rperezsoto/coding_camp_2024/day_3/exercises_loops.rst

 Exercise 07:
 ------------

-Write that  will keep asking the user for a number below 100 until the provided number is a prime number.
+Write a code that ask the user for a number below 100.
+If the number provided is not a prime number it should ask the user for another number. the program will only stop after the user provides a prime number.

 Exercise 08: